Koans – Stories That Heal

 Koans spring up like wildflowers and a simple phrase or word might become for us, a koan.

-How to Work with a Koan
+How to work with a koan

-You will work with koans the way you work with life.
-For some that means that you will seek out the koan.
-Others will let the koan come to them.
-If you are a thinker, you are going to start off by thinking about the koan.
-If you are in tune with your emotions, you will feel something about the koan.
 You might see things.
 You might notice that the koan lies dormant for days or months.
 The koan might visit your dreams.
 You might see the koan in a glass of water.
 You may be bored, irritated.
 You might find the koan is a companion that carries you.
-Most likely, the koan will be all of these things and yet you will find yourself saying “this can’t be it, can it?”
-It can.
-It is.

-Some Zen Koans
+Some Zen koans

 Stop the sound of that distant temple bell.